pnp/sp-dev-fx-webparts/docs/samples/pnpcontrols.md

+> NOTE: This file is no longer used.
+I just left it here because I need to move the filters to another page.

 # Samples by PnP Controls

 Many samples use the [PnP React Reusable Controls for SPFx](https://pnp.github.io/sp-dev-fx-controls-react/) and the [Reusable property pane controls for SPFx](https://pnp.github.io/sp-dev-fx-property-controls/) and demonstrate the many ways that you can use the various controls at your disposal.